 We will be evaluating how effective this fund has been in meeting its aims and outcomes.
 We require organisations who receive a grant of £500,000 or above to submit an in-depth evaluation return at the end of their project, via Grantium.
-We will require all applicants to engage with Arts Council England, DCMS and any appointed independent evaluators as required.
+We will require all applicants to engage with Arts Council England, DCMS and any appointed independent evaluators as required, and the information provided in your expression of interest and application forms may be shared with evaluators.
+Evaluators may contact unsuccessful applicants as part of their evaluation of this programme.